KanFuBing/TootDrafter/README.md

 It searches for the toot-inputing `textarea` as well as toot `button` by injecting `script` after each page loads, so as to judge if it is a Web interface for Mastodon.

 If so, it calls the native `textarea` setter and triggers `input` event to sync the `textarea` with `localStorage`.
-Then writes `localStorage` once the user inputs.
+Then writes `localStorage` once user input is detected through `MutationObserver`.
 Removes the draft if toot `button` is clicked.